Eng0991/Eng0991/README.md

 hei!... my name Engkos the Emeralda resort

+🏗️ from a real estate company Bandung.West Java.Indonesia.

 - 👩‍💻 I'm A programmer study web developer Phyton & jango.certificate for date : 4 Aplir 2024.
 - 👀 I’m interested in coding to work as an experienced developer at the company
 - 🌱 I'm currently learning Javascript to make my work easier